-A top market can give you real sense of what an Old World country Britain remains in many ways.
+A top market can give you a real sense of what an Old World country Britain remains in many ways.
 And the opportunity to touch, taste and smell the goods while exchanging banter with the sellers - often the producers themselves - is irresistible.

 These are among Britain's favorite cities for open-air and covered markets.
-Check out the surprising allay of foods you can bring home from the UK.
-Then, bring a sturdy carrier bag because you won't leave empty handed.
+Check out the surprising array of foods you can bring home from the UK.
+Then, bring a sturdy carrier bag because you won't leave empty-handed.

 St Nicholas Market, smack in the middle of the wonderful university and cathedral city of Bristol, is one of the best indoor and outdoor markets outside of London.

 It's huge with two glass arcades, a covered market and a gigantic market hall with a gallery level all around it.
 It's claimed that this is the largest collection of independent traders in Bristol and why would anyone doubt it.

-Market traders sell just about everything you need - weekly groceries, hardware, clothes - and lots of things you never imagined you needed until you saw how cheap they were - sunglasses covered with a pink flower print (I confess, guilty as charged), to glad rags from undiscovered designers.
+Market traders sell just about everything you need - weekly groceries, hardware, clothes - and lots of things you never imagined you needed until you saw how cheap they were.

 To Stay - Hotel du Vin in Bristol has showers big enough to hold a dinner party in.